railscamp/railscamp-germany-2014/_posts/2014-05-30-join-us-for-another-epic-railscamp-germany.markdown

 with one of the many tasks on site (e.g. manning the reception stand for an hour), helping organize something upfront – whatever you like.

-[^foot-2]: Except being racist, sexist, or any other kind of mean, of course.
+[^foot-2]: Except being racist, sexist, or any other kind of being mean, of course.
 Take a look at our [Code of Conduct](http://2014.railscamp.de/coc/). -->

 <!-- TEXT FROM 2013: